JanKoloska/JanKoloska/README.md

 # Hello World!
 ### My name is Jan-Hendrik Koloska
 I'm a passionate software developer from Germany.
-I started programming in C# when I was 13 years old.
-Over the time I had several breaks where I tried out different other programming languages like Java, C++, Python but my great love is still C#.
+I started programming in C# when I was just 13 years old.
+Over the years, I explored other languages like Java, C++, and Python, but my great love is still C#.

-After I finished school I started studying mathematics and later computer science at the university of Paderborn.
-However, I faced challenges in both fields of study that I could not solve.
-I struggled with mathematical intuition.
-Finally I ended studying without a degree.
+After finishing school, I began studying Mathematics and later Computer Science at the University of Paderborn.
+However, I encountered challenges - especially in developing mathematical intuition - and eventually decided to leave university without a degree.

-During the study I started working part time as an order picker in a warehouse.
-I also had different other tasks there.
-After I ended studying I turned in as a full time order picker in the same company.
+During my studies, I worked part-time as an order picker in a warehouse, taking on various responsibilities over time.
+After leaving university, I transitioned to full-time work in the same company.

-One day I found a vacancy offer as a Junior Software Developer C# in the headquarters of my company on the company's website.
-Immediately I started writing an application.
-My boss submitted my application there with a personal recommendation.
-They invited me to a job interview but finally they employed another applicant.
-But my application attracted attention in another department where they also needed a software developer.
-Although they needed a fully experienced software developer they employed me for an internship for two months.
-After this time they decided to employ me for the next two years.
+One day, I discovered a Junior Software Developer (C#) position at the company's headquarters.
+I applied immediately, and my supervisor even submitted a personal recommendation on my behalf.
+Although I wasn’t selected for that particular position, my application caught the attention of another department that was also seeking a developer.
+Even though they were initially looking for an experienced professional, they offered me a two-month internship.
+Afterward, they decided to hire me for two more years.

-Now after one year I learned a lot about
+Now, after one year in this position, I’ve learned a great deal about:
--	The projects in our department
+- The internal projects in our department
--	C# programming in our projects
+- C# programming and software development
 - Database programming with T-SQL
--	Designing reports with the SQL Server Reporting Services
+- Designing reports using SQL Server Reporting Services (SSRS)
--	Creating SSIS (SQL Server Integration Services) packages for our projects
+- Creating SQL Server Integration Services (SSIS) packages

-at work.
-But that’s not all even at home I continued learning about
+But that’s not all — even in my free time, I keep learning and improving my skills in:
 - PowerShell
 - Git & GitHub
 - Entity Framework Core
--	ASP.NET Core especially Web API development
+- ASP.NET Core, especially Web API development
--	Clean Code
+- Clean Code principles
+- And a lot more

-Of course there is still so much to learn but my ambitions are very high and I have a lot of goals I want to achieve.
-For example I want to become an expert in
+I know there’s still a lot to learn, but I’m highly ambitious and have many goals.
+I aim to become an expert in:
--	Software architecture
+- Software Architecture
--	Software quality
+- Software Quality
 - .NET Development with C#
 - ASP.NET Core
 - Entity Framework Core

-And here I am still on my journey to become a full software developer.
-And even with this goal achieved the learning never ends ...
+I’m still on my journey to becoming a well-rounded software developer and architect — and even once that goal is reached, the learning never ends...